GabrielEstrella/academic-kickstart/content/author/admin/_index.md

 # List qualifications (such as academic degrees)
 [[education.courses]]
-  course = "Doctor of Philosophy (Ph.D.) in Education" institution = "University of California,Irvine"
-  year = 2019
+  course = "Doctor of Philosophy (Ph.D.) in Education" institution = "University of California, Irvine" year = 2019

 [[education.courses]]